pamegeo/poisoned-city-deadly-border-1/readme.md

 Data source: California Air Resources Board [Air Quality and Meteorological Information System](https://www.arb.ca.gov/aqmis2/aqdselect.php)

-Yearly averages are calculated from 24-hour average level recorded by CARB at selected monitoring sites.
-An EPA grant funded two years of monitoring in Mexicali that ended mid-April 2018.
+Yearly averages were calculated from 24-hour daily levels recorded by CARB at selected monitoring sites, including Mexicali and several California cities.
+An EPA grant funded two years of monitoring in Mexicali that ended April 2018.

-All 24-hr averages from 2017 (the most recent complete year of data) were selected for monitoring sites, including Mexicali and several California cities.
+The analysis included all available 24-hour daily data for the selected locations during 2017.
 The data were grouped by site and averages were calculated.

 ### PM10 comparison